Prinxeeee/Attendance-Project/README.md

-#Attendance Tracker (Python)
+# Attendance Tracker in Python

-This is a small command-line program that helps record and view student attendance.
-It lets you mark each student as present or absent, shows the full list, and gives a short summary with totals and percentage.
+This is a small command-line program that helps in recording and viewing the attendance of students.
+It will be able to mark each student as present or absent, view the full list, and give a short summary displaying totals and a percentage.

-How it works
+## How it works

 The program runs in a simple menu format.
 You can:

-Add attendance for any number of students
+- Add attendance for any number of students

-View all the records you added
+- View all the records you added

-Get a summary showing present count, absent count, and overall attendance percentage
+- Get a summary showing present count, absent count, and overall attendance percentage

-The data is stored in a dictionary while the program is running.
+The data is stored in a dictionary during the course of program execution.

-How to run
+## How to run

-Install Python on your system.
+- Install Python on your system.

-Save the script in a file
+- Save the script in a file

-Open your terminal or command prompt.
+- Open your terminal or command prompt.

-Run it using:
+- Run it using:

 python attendance.py

+shell

-Menu options
+## Menu options

-When the program starts, you will see:
+Once the program has started, you should see:

 == MENU ==

-1. Add attendance
+Add attendance

-2. Show all attendance
+Show all attendance

-3. Attendance summary
+Attendance Summary

-4. Quit
+Quit

+markdown

-Choose an option by typing the number.
+Please choose an option by typing its number.

-Adding attendance
+## Attendance inclusion

-Enter a student’s name
+- Enter a student’s name

-Type p for present or a for absent
+- Type `p` for present or `a` for absent

-Type STOP when you want to return to the main menu
+- Type `STOP` when you want to return to the main menu

-Viewing records
+## Viewing records

-The “Show all attendance” option displays each student along with their status.
+The “Show all attendance” option lists each student and their status.

-Summary
+## Summary

 The summary option shows:

-Total students
+- Total students

-How many are present
+- How many are present

-How many are absent
+- How many are absent

-Attendance percentage
+- Attendance percentage

-Example output
+## Example output

-== ATTENDANCE LIST ==
+== LIST OF ATT
 rahul --> present
 neha --> absent

 == SUMMARY ==
 Total students : 2
 Present : 1
 Absent : 1
 Attendance % : 50.0